rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/election-voter-info.md

 [2021 General Election Timeline](https://nj.gov/state/elections/assets/pdf/chrons/2021-chron-general-election-0623.pdf)

+**NOTE:  In-Person Early Voting Locations open Saturday, October 23rd through Sunday, October 31, 2021;** Monday through Saturday, 10:00 am to 8:00 pm and Sunday, 10:00 am to 6:00 pm.
+Rutherford is host to an early voting location at the Williams Center, 15 Sylvan Street.
+For information in regards to the other eight Bergen County locations, kindly contact the Bergen County Board of Elections at elections@co.bergen.nj.us or (201) 336-6230.

 **POLLING PLACE LOCATIONS**

 Please note that due to the construction at Union School, **Districts 11 and 12 are being temporarily relocated to the Congregational Church at 251 Union Avenue.**